trinodb/trino/presto-docs/src/main/sphinx/connector/kafka.rst

 .. note::

-    Apache Kafka 0.8+ is supported although it is highly recommend to use 0.8.1 or later.
+    The minimum supported Kafka broker version is 0.10.0.

 Configuration
 -------------